 Success at Temple University does not follow one particular pathway, as our students are varied and diverse in their backgrounds.
 For incoming students, it is important that they start on the right track, beginning with determining the appropriate courses for their first semester.
-Some students may be placed into courses using their SAT or ACT scores while others will need to take placement assessments.
+Some students may be placed into courses using their SAT, ACT or AP scores while others will need to take placement assessments.
 Placement Assessments are offered in English, Math, and Foreign Languages.

 Temple’s Placement Assessments serve to evaluate different levels of academic preparation.
 While you should take these assessments seriously, the goal is not simply to achieve high scores, but to demonstrate readiness for particular coursework, so that you can be properly advised.
 This is why it is important that you take an assessment independently, and are placed into courses that demonstrate your ability.
 An appropriate program of study includes courses that are not above or below your level of preparation, but offers an appropriate challenge and chance at success.

 To determine which Placement Assessments they are required to take, students should carefully read the information below.
-Transfer students should also refer to Placement Assessment exemptions on their Evaluation of Transfer Credit statement (sent from the Admissions Office).
+Transfer students should also refer to Placement Assessment exemptions on their Evaluation of Transfer Credit statement, which is available via Next Steps on TUportal (once the document is completed by the Office of Undergraduate Admissions).
 The New Student Questionnaire and all required assessments must be completed before you are permitted to schedule your on-campus Academic Advising/Orientation Session to meet with your advisor and register for classes.

 Please note that students with disabilities requiring accommodations for placement assessments must first contact Disability Resources and Services before they start the placement process.

 All incoming students must complete the New Student Questionnaire (NSQ).